The world of Osho has gone through a few crises over the last decades, but the one unfolding right now reaches unprecedented depths.

 As I mentioned above, I was not present in Pune 1 nor on the Ranch when most of those crimes happened, but I have been involved with Osho Sannyasins for the last 28 years.
-I know that all isn’t black or white and that there are many nuances to this story (which mainstream journalists will undoubtedly bypass).
+I know that all isn’t black or white and that there are many nuances to this story (which mainstream journalists will undoubtedly bypass when it all goes public).
 I was in three long-term relationships with women who became Osho disciple before reaching their teens.
 Although all of them carry their share of trauma from those days, they are all beautiful women living a deep and balanced life.
 I never felt that they had anything to envy from the repressed Christian conditioning I grew up with.
 Many of them still carry deep gratitude for Osho and remember their childhood as a beautiful and extraordinary time.
 Yes, most of them were sexually overexposed.
 Most of them did suffer from feeling abandoned in the Osho’s Boarding school.
 Many feel that they started their sex life far too early, often with men too old.
 One of them had a direct experience with one of those predators (who was later tortured and murdered, apparently by angry parents).
 She was 9 when he tried to abuse her.
 Still, she luckily had a strong sense of healthy boundaries at her young age and found the strength necessary to stand her ground and keep him at arm’s length.

 But not all children and young teenagers had that strength, and not all were that lucky.
 As people started to speak up, this friend just found out that this man who tried to abuse her when she was 9 had violently raped (and deflowered) another 13-year-old girl in Pune 1.